About

 In 1963 the Academy Theatre Foundation was formed and bought the theatre for $18,000.
 The founding President was Dr. Bill Service.
 Assisted by the Mayor, Rotary and Kiwanis Clubs, another $40,000 was raised to renovate the lobby, the office space, and the stage.
 The apron was added to the front of the stage, along with some lights.
 New furnaces were added and the old coal ones were removed.

 Shortly after this revival of the theatre, in 1965, Kawartha Summer Theatre began and the beloved and respected Dennis and Maggie Sweeting spent their first summer here, producing Summer Stock.
 The opening show was “Charlie’s Aunt”.
 The Women’s Guild also started their valuable work hosting receptions, raising funds and ushering.
-Country Music Legend Tommy Hunter presented his show every Friday night from the Academy for about three summers, bring more fame to the theatre.
+Country Music Legend Tommy Hunter presented his show every Friday night from the Academy for about three summers, to bring more fame to the theatre.